TheTallProgrammer/Stock-Contender-App/README.md

 - **AI-Powered Insights:** Stock Contender integrates with OpenAI's GPT model, which is a powerhouse of advanced machine learning algorithms.
 This integration equips the tool with the ability to provide further insights and advanced filtering.

 - **Robust Ranking System:** Stock Contender uses a robust ranking system that weighs stocks based on a variety of factors.
-This system ensures that the stock suggestions you receive are reliable and trustworthy.
+This system is designed to offer stock suggestions based on a rigorous set of criteria, aiming to provide a solid foundation for your own research.

 - **User-Friendly Interface:** Navigating through the application is straightforward, allowing you to focus on exploring the data presented.